anacidre/AngularWorkshop/Step 2: Build your first component.md

 ```

-Finally let's modify the file app.component.html to reference the coffee-menu component (we can delete everything that is in there):
+Finally let's modify the file app.component.ts to reference the coffee-menu component (we can delete everything that is in there):

 ```
 <coffee-menu></coffee-menu>